 1. Dress up respectfully

-2. Stay in a Riad
+2. Stay in a Moroccan riad

 ** Disclaimer: This post contains affiliated links which means that purchases made through these links reward Bey of Travel a small commission without any additional charge for the purchaser.**

-5. Do not trust any taxi driver
+5. Don’t trust taxi drivers

 6. Avoid the Medina at night